 Gyms and other types of health clubs offer many different activities for clients.
 However, trainers and instructors frequently specialize in only a few areas.
 The following are examples of types of fitness trainers and instructors:

 Personal fitness trainers work with an individual client or a small group.
-They may train in a gym or in the clients’ homes.
-Personal fitness trainers assess the clients’ level of physical fitness and help them set and reach their fitness goals.
+They may train in a gym or in clients' homes.
+Personal fitness trainers assess the client's level of physical fitness and help them set and reach their fitness goals.